-3.3 Visual Indicators
+3.4 Visual Indicators

-The instrument includes five LEDs to indicate information about its status.
-POWER, SYSTEM, NETWORK, DATA and SENSOR LEDs are visible from outside.
+The instrument includes six LEDs to indicate information about its status.
+POWER, SYSTEM, DATA, NET-WORK and SENSOR LEDs are visible even if the housing lid is closed (Figure 1).
+SD-CARD LED is only visible when the housing lid is open (Figure 2).
 Table 1 describes in detail the meaning of the LEDs activity.

-LED LED state Instrument status POWER Green solid Power is available from AC/DC power supply or from PoE White solid Linux OS is starting up White flashing Data acquisition software is starting up Green flashing Operational and synchronized to local time source(RTC) SYSTEM Blue flashing Operational and synchronized to external time source(NTP or GPS) Yellow flashing Operational but a warning has been issued Red flashing Operational but an error has been detected ried hashing Instrument is not turning on because of high temperature.
-See 9.1 Red solid Data acquisition software has stopped Green solid Network connection is available NETWORK Blue flashing Data transmission in progress Red solid Network error Green solid No events recorded in the memory DATA Yellow flashing An event is being recorded Blue solid Events are recorded in the memory White flashing Data acquisition is being configured Green solid Data acquisition is ready SENSOR Blue flashing Data acquisition in progress Yellow flashing Non critical data acquisition problem occurred Red flashing Critical data acquisition problem occurred
+LED LED state Instrument status Green solid Power is available from AC/DC power supply or from PoE POWER Blue flashing Running on battery and battery has standard capacity TOVVEIT Yellow flashing Running on battery and battery capacity is low Red flashing Running on battery and battery capacity is critically low ried hashing Instrument is not turning on because of low battery voltage.
+See 3.5.4 White solid Linux OS is starting up White flashing Data acquisition software is starting up Green flashing Operational and synchronized to local time source(RTC) SYSTEM Blue flashing Operational and synchronized to external time source(NTP or GPS) Yellow flashing Operational but a warning has been issued Red flashing Operational but an error has been detected neu liasillig Instrument is not turning on because of high temperature.
+See 9.1 Red solid Data acquisition software has stopped Green solid No events recorded in the memory DATA Yellow flashing An event is being recorded Blue solid Events are recorded in the memory Green solid Network connection is available NETWORK Blue flashing Data transmission in progress Red solid Network error White flashing Data acquisition is being configured Green solid Data acquisition is ready SENSOR Blue flashing Data acquisition in progress Yellow flashing Non critical data acquisition problem occurred Red flashing Critical data acquisition problem occurred SD-CARD Red solid SD-Card is mounted